kercheval/GradleCMPlugin/README.md

 ###Summary

 The buildversion plugin supports the automatic setting of build numbers based on VCS tag labeling.
-The plugin support multiple branch version and can be used without tagging at all.
+The plugin supports multiple branch versioning and can be used without tagging at all.

 Using the default behavior of the plugin, the gradle version object will be updated to reflect a single increment version update from the